Which Scandinavian languages should I learn?

 However, Finnish is not a part of the North Germanic family.
 Instead, it is a Finno-Ugric language like Sámi, Estonian, and Hungarian.

-Why Not Study Scandinavian languages?
+Why Not Study Scandinavian Languages?

 1. English is everywhere in the Scandinavia region